brankeye/Atlas.Forms/README.md

 # Atlas.Forms
-Atlas.Forms is a small library that provides navigation from view-models and automatic page-caching.
+Atlas is a small library that provides navigation from view-models, automatic page-caching, and a page dialog service usable from view-models.

-NOTE: Atlas.Forms is in active development, it is still in beta.

 ## Nuget
 Atlas.Forms is available for [download on Nuget](https://www.nuget.org/packages/Atlas.Forms/).
 To install Atlas.Forms, run the following command in the Package Manager Console:

     Install-Package Atlas.Forms

 ## Usage
-Navigate with Atlas.Forms using an API similar to the INavigation interface, where strings replace Page references.
+Atlas navigation uses an API similar to the INavigation interface, where strings replace Page references.

 ### Using Atlas.Forms
-In your App class, simply inherit from ```AtlasApplication``` instead of ```Application```.
+In your App class, inherit from ```AtlasApplication``` instead of ```Application```.

 ```csharp
 public class App : AtlasApplication {}